-As part of this year-long study, over 10,500 recreationists were observed partaking in various recreation activities within the study area based on spot count data (Figure 7.7-1, Table 7.7-2).
-Of those observed, there were a total of 1,076 visitors recreating at the three non-Project recreation sites above the Project Boundary (sites 1-3) and 9,546 visitors recreating at non-Project recreation sites within the FERC Project Boundary and along the Fairview Dam Bypass Reach (sites 4-23, and 25).
+As part of this year-long study, 10,622 visitors were observed engaging in various recreation activities at non-Project recreation sites within the study area (Figure 7.7-1, Table 7.7-2) during spot counts.
+Of those observed, a total of 1,076 visitors were recreating at non-Project Sites 1 through 3, and 9,546 visitors were recreating at non-Project Sites 2.

-The estimated RDs by season and type of day (weekday, weekend, holiday), are provided in Table 7.7-9.
-During the study period, there was an estimated total of approximately 32,000 RDs at study sites above the Project Boundary.
+The estimated RDs by season and type of day (weekday, weekend, holiday) are provided in Table 7.7-9.
+During the study period, an estimated total of approximately 32,000 RDs occurred at non-Project Sites 1 through 3 (SQF sites on NFS lands upstream of the FERC Project Boundary).
 The season with the highest number of RDs was summer at 15,000 days, followed by spring (7,200 days), fall (6,100 days), and winter (3,500 days).
 The most RDs, by day type, were recorded on weekdays with 15,000 days.

-At non-Project study sites within the FERC Project Boundary and along the Fairview Dam Bypass Reach, the estimated total RDs for the study period was 107,000 RDs.
+At non-Project Sites 4 through 23 and 25 (SQF sites on NFS lands between the upstream extent of the FERC Project Boundary and the downstream extent of the Fairview Dam Bypass Reach), the estimated total RDs for the study period was 107,000 RDs.
 Most RDs were estimated for the day use component of dispersed camping areas (33,000 days) and for day use sites (26,000 days).
 The season with the highest use was summer at approximately 72,000 RDs.
 The most RDs, by day type, were recorded on weekends with approximately 46,000 RDs.